kethan1/AutoSymCheck/README.md

     pip install -r requirements.txt
     python app.py
     ```
-    Depending on your install (MacOS and some Linux Distros), you may need to use `pip3` and `python3`.
+    Depending on your install (MacOS and some Linux Distros), you may need to use `pip3` and `python3`
   - Deploying to Heroku
     - All the needed files are in this repo, look at: https://devcenter.heroku.com/articles/deploying-python
   - Production Demo
-    - You can access the website at this URL: https://healthhacks2021.herokuapp.com.
+    - Application can be accessed online at https://healthhacks2021.herokuapp.com